-9.1.1 Generator Deactivation Request Notice
+9.1.1 Generator Deactivation Notice

-Any Generation Owner, or designated agent, who wishes to retire a unit from PJM operations must initiate a deactivation request in writing to the PJM Generation Manager Office of the Interconnection via the email address generatordeactivation@pjm.com no less than 90 days in advance of the planned deactivation date.
-Black start resources intending to terminate Black Start Service pursuant to the PJM Tariff, require one year's advance notice of deactivation to PJM to terminate Black Start Service.
-Refer to PJM Manual 12, Balancing Operations, Section 4.6.9 for additional details.
-This notice will include, at a minimum, the following information:
+Any Generation Owner, or designated agent, who wishes to retire a unit from PJM operations must initiate a deactivation request in writing to the Office of the Interconnection via the email address generatordeactivation@pjm.com.
+The desired Deactivation Date may be no earlier than the following: (a) July 1 of the current calendar year, if the Transmission Provider receives the notice between January 1 and March 31; (b) October 1 of the current calendar year, if the Transmission Provider receives the notice between April 1 and June 30; (c) January 1 of the following calendar year, if the Transmission Provider receives the notice between July 1 and September 30; or (d) April 1 of the following calendar year, if the Transmission Provider receives the notice between October 1 and December 31.Black start resources require one year's advance notice of deactivation to PJM Refer to PJM Manual 12, Balancing Operations, Section 4.6.9 for additional details.

+A Deactivation Notice will include, at a minimum, the following information:

-- Indication of whether the unit is being retired or mothballed; - The desired date of deactivation; and - A good faith estimate of the amount of a project investment and the time period the generator would be required to be out of service for repairs, if any, that would be required to keep the unit in or return the unit to operation.
+- Indication of whether the unit is being retired or mothballed; - The desired date of deactivation; and - If mothballing, a good faith estimate of the time period the generating unit will be out of service.

-PJM Generation Department The Office of the Interconnection will notify PJM Planning, PJM Law Department, PJM Markets, PJM Operations, and the Independent Market Monitor.
-PJM will also notify the appropriate transmission Transmission owner Owner(s) of the request with the agreement of the Generation Owner or designated agent.
+The Office of the Interconnection will notify PJM Planning, PJM Law Department, PJM Markets, PJM Operations, and the Independent Market Monitor.
+PJM will also notify the appropriate Transmission Owner(s) of the request with the agreement of the Generation Owner or designated agent.
 PJM will initiate preliminary analysis of the request.